gautamsonpitale17/BuildIn30Days/FitRatio/README.md

 # FitRatio (Project 10/30)

-FitRatio is a comprehensive, modern, and user-friendly health calculator that determines the Body Mass Index (BMI) and Basal Metabolic Rate (BMR) based on user inputs.
+FitRatio is a simple, and user-friendly health calculator that determines the Body Mass Index (BMI) and Basal Metabolic Rate (BMR) based on user inputs.
 It allows users to easily toggle between Metric and Imperial units, view their BMI status with clear guidance, and track their BMI visually with a dynamic chart.
-The app also supports dark and light themes for comfortable viewing.

 Features:
 - BMI Calculation with health category indicator